Major winter storm: South braces for big blast of snow, ice

 “I think the pandemic has made people more anxious than normal,” he said.

+“People are stocking up and erring on the side of caution,” said Story, director of the Rabun County Chamber of Commerce.
+“It could be the proverbial calm before the storm.”

+Story’s main concern is the potential loss of power.
+“It can take a while up here for us to have power restored because we do have more remote areas and mountain roads,” he said.

-The National Weather Service said from 2 to 5 inches (5 to 13 centimeters) of snow could fall as far south as northeast Georgia from Saturday evening though Sunday, and possible power outages and travel problems could be exacerbated by any coating of ice — and winds gusting to 35 mph (55 kph).
+Possible power outages and travel problems could be exacerbated by any coating of ice — and winds gusting to 35 mph (55 kph), the National Weather Service said.

 “Hopefully, the storm will underdeliver, but it could overdeliver.
 We just don’t know,” said Georgia Gov. Brian Kemp as he announced storm preparations.
 He was taking no chances as he declared a state of emergency and crews began treating major roads and highways in north Georgia.